ralna/GALAHAD/html/Python/_sources/fit.rst.txt

       inform : dict
          dictionary containing output information:
           status : int
-             return status.
+             the return status.
 Possible values are:

-             * 0 Normal termination with the required fit
-             * -1 An allocation error occured; the status is given in the component  ``alloc_status``
-             * -2 A deallocation error occured; the status is given in the  component alloc_status
+             * **0**

+               The fit was succesful.

+             * **-1**

+               An allocation error occurred.
+A message indicating the offending array is written on unit control['error'], and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.

+             * **-2**

+               A deallocation error occurred.
+A message indicating the offending array is written on unit control['error'] and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.

+             * **-3**

-             * - 3 the restriction n >= 1 has been violated.
-          alloc_status : int
+               The restriction n > 0 has been violated. alloc_status : int
              the status of the last attempted allocation/deallocation. bad_alloc : str
-             the name of the array for which an allocation/deallocation error ocurred.
+             the name of the array for which an allocation/deallocation error occurred.

    .. function:: fit.finalize()